Tharon-C/CSS-in-Components/PITCHME.md

 ---

-An independent piece of software with a clear boundary and is accessible through an API
+An independent piece of software with a clear boundary that is accessible through an API

 ---